Best Psychiatrist Near Me, Sheenie Ambardar MD

 1. Post-Traumatic Stress Disorder (PTSD): PTSD can make the past feel like it's constantly intruding on the present.
 You might be grocery shopping and suddenly have a flashback to a traumatic event, complete with vivid sensory details.
 You might avoid watching certain movies or going to certain places because they remind you too much of what happened.
 Or you might feel constantly on guard, jumping at every loud noise, or have trouble sleeping or concentrating.

-Get Help for Anxiety Today
+Get Help from an Integrative Anxiety Psychiatrist Today

 The truth is, anxiety can be messy, confusing, and downright scary.
 But no matter what type of anxiety you're dealing with, we want you to know that you're not crazy, weak, or alone.
 Anxiety is a real, valid medical condition, and seeing a psychiatrist for anxiety is the first step in getting the treatment you deserve.